 UCLA hires Cincinnati's Mick Cronin as basketball coach

 He had a 296-146 record at his alma mater Cincinnati over 16 seasons and led the Bearcats to the NCAA Tournament in each of the last nine years.
-They routed the Bruins by 29 points in December.
+However, they made it past the first two rounds just once during Cronin's tenure, earning a Sweet Sixteen berth in 2012.

+Twice in the last three years, the Bearcats beat UCLA, including a 29-point rout in December not long before Alford was fired.

+The Bearcats went 28-7 this season, winning a second consecutive American Athletic Conference tournament championship before losing to Iowa in the first round of the NCAA Tournament.

-"Mick has built a fantastic program at Cincinnati, backed by integrity and discipline, and he has instilled an undeniable toughness in his student-athletes," UCLA athletic director Dan Guerrero said in a statement.
+"Mick has built a fantastic program at Cincinnati, backed by integrity and discipline, and he has instilled an undeniable toughness in his student-athletes," Guerrero said in the statement.
 "I am confident he will build this program the right way and lead UCLA basketball back to national prominence."

 Cronin, 47, will be introduced at a campus news conference Wednesday.